iomullony/Tower-Defense/README.md

 You can update a tower cliking in the yellow button below each tower.
 Each one has four updates:
 1. Makes the range bigger.
 2. Shoots faster.
-3. More damage and if its an ice tower pauses the mosters for longer.
+3. More damage and if its an ice tower pauses the monsters for longer.
 4. The same as 3 but more

 To update a tower you have to pay 100, if it is a fire tower 125.

 To create a tower you have to pay 40, if it is a fire tower 50.

 Fire towers are more expensive because they make more damage.

+Ice towers stop the monsters for some time.